 How to work faster, smarter, and more in sync as a designer in the age of automation and AI-enhanced tooling

-In 2025, the gap between design and development is no longer a chasm—it’s a channel.
+In 2025, the gap between design and development is no longer a chasm.
+It’s a channel.
 With smarter tooling, shared metadata, and increasingly semantic design systems, teams can now collaborate in ways that are both more efficient and more meaningful.
-The rise of Figma’s official MCP (Metadata Component Properties) server, the normalization of token-driven design, and the integration of AI into everyday tooling means we’re not just designing screens — we’re designing systems of understanding.
+The rise of Figma’s official MCP (Metadata Component Properties) server, the normalization of token-driven design, and the integration of AI into everyday tooling means we’re not just designing screens.
+We’re designing systems of understanding.

 Whether you're a designer, developer, or someone who lives at the intersection of both, here are key workflow tips to stay effective and aligned in this rapidly evolving landscape.